hacktm15/IoTbuZZ/README.md

   The decision list is sent to the controller unit;
 - The controller unit receives the decision list and starts to run the tasks (e.g. open a door, power up a light, reports the status)

-## Conclusion
-Use of this set-up will have a higher modularity level.